-Installation / Setup
+- 1. Installation / Setup

-Using T3Q
+- 2. Using T3O

+- 1. Configuration

-Configuration Command-Line Usage
+- 2. Command-Line Usage

-Output Format
+- 3. Output Format

+- 4. Performance and Memory Usage

-T3Q Quality Checks
+- 3. T3O Quality Checks

+- 4. 1.
 Naming Conventions

+- 5. 1.
 Structure of Data

-Alphabetic Ordering of Types withing Groups Grouping of Ports and Related Messages No All Keyword in Port Type Definitions
+- 1. Alphabetic Ordering of Types withing Groups

+- 2. Grouping of Ports and Related Messages

+- 3. No All Keyword in Port Type Definitions

+- 6. 1.
 Log Statements

-Log Format Must Match the Format of a Regular Expression External Function Invocation Must Be Preceded By A Log Statement Inconclusive or Fail Setverdict Statement Must be Preceded by a Log ?
+- 1. Log Format Must Match the Format of a Regular Expression

+- 2. External Function Invocation Must Be Preceded By A Log Statement

+- 3. Inconclusive or Fail Setverdict Statement Must be Preceded by a Log?

+- 7. 1.
 Code Style

-There Must Be No Labels or Goto Statements
+- 1. There Must Be No Labels or Goto Statements

-There Must Be No Nested Alt Statements
+- 2. There Must Be No Nested Alt Statements

-There Must Be No Permutation Keyword
+- 3. There Must Be No Permutation Keyword

-There Must Be No Any Type Keyword
+- 4. There Must Be No AnyType Keyword

-There Must Be No Modified Template of a Modified Template
+- 5. There Must Be No Modified Template of a Modified Template

-Local Definitions Must Be Declared at the Beginning of Testcases. ?
+- 6. Local Definitions Must Be Declared at the Beginning of Testcases, ?

-Import Statements Must Be Declared at the Beginning of Modules
+- 7. Import Statements Must Be Declared at the Beginning of Modules

-There Must Be No Duplicated Identifiers On the Module Level
+- 8. There Must Be No Duplicated Identifiers On the Module Level

-There Must Be No Unused Definitions On the Module Level
+- 9. There Must Be No Unused Definitions On the Module Level

-There Must Be No Unused Definitions On the Module Level
+- 10. There Must Be No Inline Templates

-There Must Be No Over-specific Runs On Clauses
+- 11. There Must Be No Over-specific Runs On Clauses

-There Must Be No Unused Imports
+- 12. There Must Be No Unused Imports

-There Must Be No Unused Formal Parameters
+- 13. There Must Be No Unused Formal Parameters

-There Must Be No Unused Local Definitions
+- 14. There Must Be No Unused Local Definitions

-There Must Be No Unused Local Definitions
+- 15. There Must Be No Uninitialised Local Variables

-Test Suite Modularization: Module Containment

-TypesAndValues Module Must Contain Only Type and Constant Definitions

-Templates Module Must Contain Only Template Definitions

-Functions Module Must Contain Only Function and Altstep Definitions

-Testcases Module Must Contain Only Testcase and Function Definitions That ?

-ModuleParams Module Must Contain Only Modulepar Definitions

-Interface Module Must Contain Only Component and Port Definitions

-TestSystem Module Must Contain Only Component and Port Definitions

-TestControl Module Must Contain Only Component and Port Definitions

-Test Suite Modularization: Importing Libraries

-TypesAndValues Modules Must Always Import From Certain Modules Testcases Module Must Always Import From Modules Prefixes with ?

-Module Size

-T3Q Code Formatting Feature T3Q Misc Features

-List Imported Module Names List Imported File Names List Importing Module Names List Importing File Names
+- 16. There Must Be No Literals

+- 17. There Must Be No ValueOf Operations for Values

+- 18. There Must Be No AnyValueOrNone in List Values

+- 8. 1.
+Test Suite Modularization: Module Containment - 1.
+TypesAndValues Module Must Contain Only Type and Constant Definitions - 2.
+Templates Module Must Contain Only Template Definitions - 3.
+Functions Module Must Contain Only Function and Altstep Definitions - 4.
+Testcases Module Must Contain Only Testcase and Function Definitions That? - 5.
+ModuleParams Module Must Contain Only Modulepar Definitions - 6.
+Interface Module Must Contain Only Component, Port, and Type Definitions - 7.
+TestSystem Module Must Contain Only Component and Port Definitions - 8.
+TestControl Module Must Contain Only Control Part Definition - 9.
+1. Test Suite Modularization: Importing Libraries - 1.
+TypesAndValues Modules Must Always Import From Certain Modules - 2.
+Testcases Module Must Always Import From Modules Prefixes with? - 10.
+1. Module Size - 11.
+T3O Code Formatting Feature - 12.
+T3O Misc Features - 1.
+List Imported Module Names - 2.
+List Imported File Names - 3.
+List Importing Module Names - 4.
+List Importing File Names